schollz/schollz.github.io.old/content/post/monkeys.md

 to 22.4 million.
 Already we've decreased by a factor of 1,000.
 The phrase "A painting of" decreases it to 5.3 million (4x decrease) and adding "a donkey" decreases it to 131,000 (50x decrease).
-The smallest number of results is "a painting of a donkey in the" which yields only 2 results.
-There are no results for "A painting of a donkey in the desert", at least until this post is published.
+The smallest number of results is "a painting of a donkey in the" which yields only a single result.[^4] There are no results for "A painting of a donkey in the desert", at least until this post is published.

-This makes sense, as there are increasing combinatorial factors for each new word.
+This makes sense, as there are increasing combinatorial factors that limit the probability of a given sentence for each new word.
 Each word has many possibilities as there are hundreds of thousands of english words.
 Although, most of the words are *not* possible because there are requirements on grammar and context.
 We can very roughly approximate this by solving for the 7th root (since we only had seven words that gave us a few